EgyptAir Flight 648: Standoff

-After the shooting of Mendelson, Maltese soldiers surrounded the plane.
-Spotting them from the cockpit window, Rezaq demanded that they withdraw the soldiers.
+After the shooting of Mendelson, Maltese soldiers surrounded the airplane.
+Spotting them from the cockpit window, Rezaq demanded that the soldiers be withdrawn.
 Negotiators told him he had no choice but to surrender.
 Rezaq was informed that if the plane left Malta, American jets based in Italy would intercept and shoot down the plane.
 This enraged Rezaq.

-Over the intercom, Rezaq had a flight attendant call forward Patrick Scott Baker (aged 28), an American fisherman-biologist on vacation.
+By intercom, Rezaq had a flight attendant call forward Patrick Scott Baker (aged 28), an American fisherman-biologist on vacation.
 Rezaq stepped back when Baker locked eyes with him as he came forward.
-Tony Lyons, an Australian passenger who could see the stairs platform from his window seat later stated that he saw that Rezaq had to raise his gun in order to shoot Baker, who was about 6'5" tall.
+Tony Lyons, an Australian passenger who could see the stairs platform from his window seat later stated that he saw that Rezaq had to raise his gun in order to shoot Baker.
 The bullet grazed Baker's skull after he moved it at the last second but played dead.
 Rezaq pushed his body down the steps.
 Baker waited a few minutes before making a run for it, hands still tied behind his back.

 Fifteen minutes later, Rezaq called for Scarlett Marie Rogenkamp (aged 38), a U.S. Air Force civilian employee.
 Making her kneel on the staircase, Rezaq shot her in the back of the head, killing her instantly.
 Her body was later taken to a hospital, where she was identified by Baker.

 Jackie Nink Pflug (aged 30) wasn't shot until the next morning.
 Of the five passengers shot, Artzi, Baker and Pflug survived; Mendelson died in a Maltese hospital a week after the hijacking after being declared brain dead.
 For five hours, Pflug drifted in and out of consciousness until an airport grounds crew retrieved her body on its way to the morgue.
 They discovered she was still alive and rushed her to the nearby hospital.